Adamf124/my-app/README.md

 This is my run-through of the React tutorial beta.
 Initially, I thought this was going to be another tic tac toe rerun, but it is seemingly more in-depth than first meets the eye.
 Below is the boilerplate description for a React project.

+Took some time off, but also realized that the new React Tutorial does not do the tic tac toe game.
+^-^ Greeeaaat
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts